Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Estimation algorithm

 \subsection{Outline of algorithm}

 We begin by describing the main components of our algorithm.
 The key ideas are to convert the edge weights into a finite set of labels by discretization, and then cluster nodes on the labeled network.
+Our algorithm is summarized pictorially in Figure~\ref{fig:method_pipeline1}.

-\begin{enumerate} \item \textbf{Transformation \& discretization.} We take as input a weighted matrix $A$ and apply an invertible transformation function $\Phi \,:\, S \rightarrow [0,1]$ (recall $S$ is the support of the edge weights and can be $[0,1]$, $\mathbb{R}^+$, $\mathbb{R}$) to obtain a matrix $\Phi(A)$ with weights between 0 and 1.
+\begin{enumerate} \item \textbf{Transformation \& discretization.} We take as input a weighted adjacency matrix $A$ and apply an invertible transformation function $\Phi \,:\, S \rightarrow [0,1]$ (recall $S$ is the support of the edge weights and can be $[0,1]$, $[0, \infty)$, or $\mathbb{R}$) on the nonzero edges to obtain a matrix $\Phi(A)$ with weights between 0 and 1.
 Next, we divide the interval $[0,1]$ into $L$ equally-spaced subintervals.
-We replace the real-valued weight entries $\Phi(A)$ with a categorical label $l \in \{1, \dots, L\}$.
+We replace the real-valued entries of $\Phi(A)$ with categorical labels in $[L]$.
 We denote the labeled adjacency matrix by $A_L$.

-\item \textbf{Add noise.} For a fixed constant $c > 0$, let $\delta = \frac{cL}{n}$.
-We perform the following process on every edge of the labeled graph, independently of other edges: With probability $1-\delta$, keep an edge as it is, and with probability $\delta$, erase the edge and replace it with an edge with label uniformly drawn from the set of $L$ labels.
+\item \textbf{Add noise.} We perform the following process on every edge of the labeled graph, independently of other edges: With probability $1-\delta$ where $\delta = \frac{2(L+1)}{n}$, keep an edge as it is, and with probability $\delta$, erase the edge and replace it with an edge with label uniformly drawn from the set of labels.
 We continue to denote the modified adjacency matrix as $A_L$.

 \item \textbf{Initialization parts 1 \& 2.} For each label $l$, we create a sub-network by including only edges of label $l$.
-For each sub-network, we perform spectral clustering and output the label $l^*$ that induces the maximally separated spectral clustering.
+We then perform spectral clustering on all sub-networks, and output the label $l^*$ that induces the maximally separated spectral clustering.
 Let $A_{l^*}$ be the adjacency matrix for label $l^*$.
 For each $u \in \{1, \dots, n\}$, we perform spectral clustering on $A_{l^*} \setminus \{u\}$, which denotes the adjacency matrix with vertex $u$ removed.
 We output $n$ clusterings $\tilde{\sigma}_1, \dots, \tilde{\sigma}_n$.

 \item \textbf{Refinement \& consensus.} From each $\tilde \sigma_u$, we generate a clustering $\hat \sigma_u$ on $\{1, 2, \dots, n\}$ that retains the assignments specified by $\tilde \sigma_u$ for $\{1, 2, \dots, n\} \setminus \{u\}$, and assigns $\hat \sigma_u(u)$ by maximizing the likelihood taking into account only the neighborhood of $u$.
 We then align the cluster assignments made in the previous step. \end{enumerate}